bbauska/JS-intermediate/README.md

 3. Watch Variables:

-There are three main types of errors that can occur while compiling a JavaScript program: syntax errors, runtime errors, and logical errors.
+<p>There are three main types of errors that can occur while compiling a JavaScript
-The most common type of errors are syntax errors, in which something incorrect in the syntax of the program body raises this error.
+program: syntax errors, runtime errors, and logical errors.
+The most common type of errors are syntax errors, in which something incorrect in the syntax of the program body raises this error.</p>

-One of the simplest ways to debug JavaScript code is by using console. log() statements to output variable values or messages to the console.
-This can help you identify the point at which your code starts to break down or behave unexpectedly. console.
+<p>One of the simplest ways to debug JavaScript code is by using console. log() statements
+to output variable values or messages to the console.
+This can help you identify the point at which your code starts to break down or behave unexpectedly. console.</p>

-Expert developers expect the unexpected.
-If something can go wrong, it will go wrong --- *typically, the moment the first user accesses your new web system*.
+<p>Expert developers expect the unexpected.
+If something can go wrong, it will go wrong ---
+<b>typically, the moment the first user accesses your new web system</b>.</p>

-We can avoid some web application errors like so:
+<p>We can avoid some web application errors like so:</p>

 -   A good editor or linter can catch syntax errors.